 From that point, we took the purple trail.
 The trail is quite nice.
 It is mostly shady and has several attractions along.
 The biggest of them can be found towards the end.
 You will reach the remains of the Agrippa palace (point #23).

-Banias Suspended Trail And Waterfall
+Banias Suspended Trail And Waterfall (Red Trail)

 Banias Suspended Trail